Robust Covariance and Scatter Matrix Estimation under Huber's Contamination Model: Discussion

+Then, a covariance matrix estimator $\hat{\Sigma}$ is defined through (\ref{eq:hatgamma}) and (\ref{eq:estimator of Cov}) with ${\D}_{\U}(\Gamma,\{X_i\}_{i=1}^n)$ replaced by $\bar{\D}_{\U}(\Gamma,\{X_i\}_{i=1}^n)$.
+A similar pairwise difference trick was used by \cite{dumbgen1998tyler} in a different setting.
+It turns out that all the non-asymptotic bounds in Section \ref{sec:matrix} continue to hold for this new estimator.
+Due to limited space, we provide more details in Section A of the supplementary material \cite{supplement}, including the extension to the non-centered elliptical distributions, based on an extension of the concentration inequality for suprema of some empirical process to its corresponding U-process.

-\subsection{Connection with Breakdown Point}
+\subsection{Connection with $\delta$-Breakdown Point}

 The notion of breakdown point \citep{hampel1971general} has been widely used to quantify the influence of outliers for a given estimator.
-In this section, we discuss the connection between the breakdown point and Huber's $\epsilon$-contamination model.
+Its relation to the $\epsilon$-contamination model was previously explored through the notion of maximum bias in the context of robust covariance matrix estimation.
+See, e.g., \cite{zuo2005depth}.
+In this section, we discuss the connection between a population variation of the breakdown point and Huber's $\epsilon$-contamination model.
 Let us start by the definition given in \cite{donoho1982breakdown,donoho1983notion,donoho1992breakdown}.
 Consider the observations $\{X_i\}_{i=1}^n$ that consist of two parts $\{Y_i\}_{i=1}^{n_1}$ and $\{Z_i\}_{i=1}^{n_2}$ with $n_1+n_2=n$.
 We view $\{Z_i\}_{i=1}^{n_2}$ as the outliers.
 Then, a robust estimator $\hat{\theta}(\cdot)$ should not be influenced much by the outliers if the proportion $n_2/(n_1+n_2)$ is small.
 The breakdown point of $\hat{\theta}$ with respect to $\mathcal{Y}$ is defined as